-In cases arising under the law of England and Wales or under the law of Northern Ireland ss 15 to 18 of the 2007 Act8 set out a "judicial review" jurisdiction conferred on the Upper Tribunal.
-In addition to this "original" jurisdiction, amendments to the Senior Courts Act 1981 and the Judicature (Northern Ireland) Act 1978 respectively are made by s 19 of the 2007 Act so as to provide for transfer to the Upper Tribunal of judicial review cases.
+In cases arising under the law of England and Wales or under the law of Northern Ireland ss 15 to 18 of the 2007 Act set out a "judicial review" jurisdiction conferred on the Upper Tribunal.
+In addition to this "original" jurisdiction, 16 amendments to the Senior Courts Act 1981 and the Judicature (Northern Ireland) Act 1978 respectively are made by s 19 of the 2007 Act so as to provide for transfer to the Upper Tribunal of judicial review cases.
 The position in Scotland differs in that the Upper Tribunal has no original "judicial review" jurisdiction: under s 21 of the 2007 Act the Upper Tribunal's "judicial review" jurisdiction is confined to deciding judicial review applications transferred to it by the Court of Session under s 20.
 Thus in all three jurisdictions there is a discretionary power to transfer certain types of judicial review case to the Upper Tribunal.
-Also in all three jurisdictions there is a power to specify classes of judicial review case which must be transferred to the Upper Tribunal: see ss 18(6) and 20(3) of the 2007 Act.10 In Scotland one such class (comprising challenges to a procedural decision or a procedural ruling of the First-tier Tribunal) has been specified.
-11 In England and Wales two classes have been specified: (a) any decision of the First-tier Tribunal on an appeal made in the exercise of a right conferred by the Criminal Injuries Compensation Scheme in compliance with s 5(1) of the Criminal Injuries Compensation Act 1995 (appeals against decisions on review); and (b) any decision of the First-tier Tribunal made under the Tribunal Procedure Rules or s 9 of the 2007 Act where there is no right of appeal to the Upper Tribunal and that decision is not an excluded decision within para (b), (c), or (f) of s 11(5) of the 2007 Act.
-12 No classes have as yet been specified in Northern Ireland.
+Also in all three jurisdictions there is a power to specify classes of judicial review case which must be transferred to the Upper Tribunal: see ss 18(6) and 20(3) of the 2007 Act.
+In Scotland one such class (comprising challenges to a procedural decision or a procedural ruling of the Firsttier Tribunal) has been specified.
+18 In England and Wales two classes were specified in October 2008: (a) any decision of the First-tier Tribunal on an appeal made in the exercise of a right conferred by the Criminal Injuries Compensation Scheme in compliance with s 5(1) of the Criminal Injuries Compensation Act 1995 (appeals against decisions on review); and (b) any decision of the First-tier Tribunal made under the Tribunal Procedure Rules or s 9 of the 2007 Act where there is no right of appeal to the Upper Tribunal and that decision is not an excluded decision within